top of page

 Case study: Jessica Pangyres, The Wilderness Society: preparation for 10’s The Project Jessica Pangyres was a campaigner for The...

-How to communicate during a crisis
+How to communicate during a PR crisis to save your reputation

 Article: COUNCIL link Are you prepared for a media crisis?
 Media Skills Trainer Theresa Miller gives her top tips and a proven strategy...